OttHydromet/node-red-umbparser/README.md

   Parsed UMB status

 * **crc**
   CRC within the UMB frame.
 The CRC is always parsed and verified.
-If a frame CRC is detected this is reported in an according *parserState*.
+If a frame CRC error is detected this is reported in an according *parserState*.
 Hence, this value is only set, when the UMB framing including the CRC was correct.

 * **FromAddr**